Rarely will you have an image which fits a campaign's screen division exactly. Unless you crop the image beforehand to fit the screen, of course!

-In all other cases, you may adjust the aspect ratio settings on your OnSign TV account.
+In all other cases, you will want to adjust the aspect ratio settings in your OnSign TV account.

 - Select a campaign and look at its timeline.

 - Click on the picture item on the timeline.

 - A pop-up window will display the "Item Properties".
 Among other information, there is the “Aspect Ratio” field which contains four different options for image fitting.

 HINT: Before choosing a setting, always take into account both, the screen size and the image aspect ratio (width x height).
 It is best to maintain approximate ratios instead of fitting an image onto a completely different screen size.

 Check below four image fitting options with examples.
 The screen area of this campaign is 896x720px and all images are 1900x1200px.
 The original photos are shown on the left.
 Compare them to the result in the campaign after the settings were applied.